Bangued: Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+Theses are Bangued East, and Bangued West.

 The municipality has a total of 24 Educational Institutions at all levels.
 21 belong to the government while the rest are private.
 Of the total public schools, 19 belongs to the elementary levels.
 Most of the educational institutions of higher levels secondary and tertiary are concentrated in the urban core, while elementary schools are strategically located in different barangays forming their own catchment areas.

-Aside from these institutions there are at least 15 daycare centers located in different barangays, and 5 private institutions for pre-schoolers complementing that from the government.

 The total number of elementary school teachers in the public sector is 218 giving a gross teacher pupil ratio of 1:30 (SY 1999-2000 DepEd), in the private there are 193 with a ratio of 1:28 in the same period.
 Two public libraries complement existing facilities, the Provincial Library located al Santiago St. Zone 3 and the Integrated Bar of the Philippines Library located at the Municipal Trial Court.

+Aside from these institutions there are at least 15 daycare centers located in different barangays, and 5 private institutions for pre-schoolers complementing that from the government.